mesosphere/kudo-cassandra-operator/DEVELOPMENT.md

-Any further releases based on Apache Cassandra `3.11.x` should originate from backported changes from the master branch to the existing `release-v3.11` branch, and then released to tags.
+Any further releases based on Apache Cassandra `3.11.x` should originate from backported changes from the master branch to the existing `release-v3.11` branch, and then released as tags.

+It is likely that all commits in the master branch should be present in a new release.
+In that case, for a concrete example:

+1. A `release-v3.11` branch already exists
+1. `git merge master` is run
+1. Changes making dependencies stable and changing the app version be `3.11.5` and the operator version be `0.1.1` are committed and pushed to the remote
+1. A `v3.11.5-0.1.1` git tag is created from the `release-v3.11` branch HEAD

-A concrete example: it is desired that `3.11.5-0.1.1` is released with commits `c792f72` and `385c4ed` that are in the `master` branch:
+Another scenario is wanting just a few commits in the master branch to be present in a new release.
+In that case, for a concrete example: it is desired that `3.11.5-0.1.1` is released with commits `c792f72` and `385c4ed` that are in the `master` branch:

 1. A `release-v3.11` branch already exists
 1. `git cherry-pick --ff c792f72` is run